 If blotting with a soapy towel is useless, try rubbing alcohol (also known as isopropyl alcohol).
 Dip a Q-tip or white cloth in isopropyl alcohol and gently dab the stain, being careful not to spread the ink.
 Because isopropyl alcohol is a strong cleaning agent, use it sparingly.
 To restore moisture to the afflicted region, apply a leather conditioner (available at most big-box and home improvement stores or manufacture your own).

 This popular hair styling product can remove pen stains effectively.
 Apply a tiny quantity of alcohol-based hairspray on a Q-tip or white cloth, wait a few seconds, then wipe the stain away carefully.
-Always test hairspray on an unnoticed area of leather before using it; chemicals differ across brands, and certain types may leave an unattractive stain.
-If the leather surface appears dry or damaged, repeat this process using leather conditioner.
+Always test hairspray on an unnoticed area of leather before needing it; chemicals differ across brands, and certain types may leave an unattractive stain.
+If the leather surface appears dry or damaged, repeat this process needing a leather conditioner.

 Cuticle Remover Method

 Paint-on cuticle remover, which can be purchased in the cosmetics area of most drugstores, may also be used to remove ink stains from leather.
 Apply a thick coating of a cuticle remover with a non-oil-based solution over the discoloration.
 Allow it to soak in for up to 24 hours before removing with a white rag to reveal ink-free leather.

 Because there are leather-specific ink removers, some leather-loving chemist somewhere has little children.
 To be cautious, you should always get some leather ink remover when purchasing leather items.
 It’s known as 20/20 vision.
 The benefit of needing leather cleaning is that it hydrates and gives a protective coating to your leather items, making them last longer.
 Always follow the manufacturer’s directions on the label before needing any cleaning.
 If you don’t have a leather cleaner, try one of these alternative ink removal methods.